ButinVladimir/cyberiada/ROADMAP.md

 To prevent wasting resources, special program can be purchased/made to generate money depending on unused RAM/cores.

+Examples of programs:
+- Spoofing programs, for passive money generation
+- Hacking programs, for performing hacking orders
+- Side job/contract searching programs, for increasing passive side job/contract generation in particular district
+- Mission searching programs, for generating missions in districts

 ## Hacking

 Specific orders require hacking to finish.
 Hacking requires filling specific scale within time limit while hacking program is active.
 After that, order will continue as usual.

 Hacking is unavailable initially, unlocking it requires finishing specific city.

+# Content

+## Cities

+### Starting city

+Starting city has only one faction - **Neighbourwatch**.
+Player begins here after starting the game.
+Initially, shopping facilities are unavailable here, player unable to perform mission, contracts with combat or hacking and augmentation.
+Only few regions are available.

+Completing starting city will reward player will additional region for each level of completion.
+Maximum 6 levels are available.

+### City of Dreams

+City of Dreams has every faction in the game.
+If player unlocked turf war or retailations, it will be enabled there.
+Unlike other cities, relocating from City of Dreams will reset rewards here, allowing farming them by getting previous levels of credibility repeatedly.

+City of Dreams will reward player with blueprint of player selected factions.
+If player didn't select faction, it will reward them with blueprints of common equipment.
+If no more blueprints are available (crafting quality for all available items is maxed), it will reward player with 1 skill and 1 attribute points for each crew member after relocation.

+### Science city

+Science city has only one faction - **Gamma security**.
+Training facilities of max quality are available here from the start.

+Completing science city will unlock training facility usage and reward player with additional training facilities for each level of completion.
+Maximum 6 levels are available.

+### Smuggler's city

+Smuggler's city has only one faction.
+Crew members here can be hired with equipment of max quality and arms shops are available immediately with max quality.

+Completing smuggler's city will unlock arms shops and reward player with ability to hire crew members with higher quality of equipment.
+Maximum 7 levels are available.

+### Cyborg city

+Cyborg city has only one faction.
+Crew members here can be hired with augmentations of max quality and hospitals are available immediately with max quality.

+Completing cyborg city will unlock hospitals and reward player with ability to hire crew members with higher quality of augmentations.
+Maximum 7 levels are available.

+### Junkie's city

+Junkie's city has only one faction.
+Pharmacies are available immediately with max quality.
+Player crew can use multiple boosters at same time.

+Completin junkie's city will unlock pharmacies and reward player with ability to more boosters for each level of completion.
+Maximum 3 levels are available.

+### Crime city

+Crime city has two factions - **Neighbourwatch** and **Anarks**.
+Wanted level, crimes and combat are available from the start.

+Completing crime city will unlock wanted level, crime-related and combat-related orders.
+Maximum 1 level is available.

+### Corpo city

+Corpo city has two factions.
+Retailation is always enabled there.
+Missions are available from the start.

+Completing corpo city will unlock missions and will enable retailations in the City of Dreams.
+Maximum 1 level is available.

+### Warzone

+Warzone has multiple factions.
+Turf war is always enabled there.

+Completing corpo city will enable turf war in the City of Dreams.
+Maximum 1 level is available.

+### Hacking city

+Hacking city has multiple factions.
+Player starts there with hacking server?
+All hacking orders are available here from the start.

+Completing hacking city will unlock hacking orders, servers and programs in other cities.
+Maximum 1 level is available.

+## Districts

+## Factions